-On February 21, 2020, May 8, 2020, May 20, 2020, and November 9, 2020, we completed the sale of 3.9 million, 1.8 million, 1.9 million and 2.1 million shares of Ceridian common stock as part of transactions pursuant to Rule 144 of the Securities Act (collectively, the Ceridian Share Sales) at a price of \$72.25, \$64.41, \$64.40, and \$93.00 per share resulting in net proceeds of \$283,725,000, \$115,938,000, \$122,360,000 and \$198,948,111.
-For purposes of the ISIP, the Ceridian Share Sales resulted in an aggregate post-IPO return on our investment of \$720,971,111.
-Of this amount, 10%, or \$72,097,111, was allocated to the incentive pool and payments were made to participants based on their allocated percentages of the pool, which are as follows: for the Ceridian Share Sales completed on February 21, 2020, May 8, 2020, and May 20, 2020, Mr. Ducommun 4.5%, Mr. Gravelle 4.5%, Mr. Bickett 14.0%, Mr. Cox 4.5%, and for the Ceridian Share Sale on November 9, 2020, Mr. Ducommun 4.76%, Mr. Gravelle 4.76%, and Mr. Bickett 14.0%.
+In 2021, we completed three transactions for the sale of an aggregate of 4.0 million shares of Ceridian common stock as part of transactions pursuant to Rule 144 of the Securities Act or a covered call agreement (collectively, the Ceridian Share Sales) resulting in net proceeds of \$400.8 million.
+For purposes of the ISIP, the Ceridian Share Sales resulted in an aggregate post-IPO return on our investment of \$282.4 million.
+Of this amount, 10%, or \$28.2 million, was allocated to the incentive pool and payments were made to participants based on their allocated percentages of the pool, which are as follows for the Ceridian Share Sales: Mr. Ducommun and Mr. Gravelle 4.56% each.
 Messrs.
-Massey and Coy did not participate in the ISIP in 2020 and are not anticipated to participate in such program going forward.
-Mr. Foley, our non-executive Chairman, is also a participant in the ISIP (as limited to Ceridian) with 71.5% allocated from the incentive pool for the Ceridian Share Sale completed on February 21, 2020, May 8, 2020 and May 20, 2020 and 75.68% for the Ceridian Share Sale on November 9, 2020.
+Massey and Coy did not participate in the ISIP in 2021 and are not anticipated to participate in such program going forward.
+Mr. Foley our non-executive Chairman is also a participant in the ISIP (as limited to Ceridian) with 72.39% allocated from the incentive pool for the Ceridian Share Sales.
 See "Director Compensation" below for a discussion of payments made to Mr. Foley.

-The following table shows the payments made to our named executive officers in connection with the Ceridian Share Sales
+The following table shows the payments made to our named executive officers in connection with the Ceridian Share Sales.